 Stormwater is water from rain and melting snow and ice.
-Stormwater can soak into the soil, be held on the surface and evaporate, or run off and end up in a nearby stream, river lake, or wetland.
-The major purpose of stormwater management is to upgrade the quality and reduce the quantity of stormwater leaving the site.
+Stormwater can soak into the soil, be held on the surface and evaporate or run off and end up in a nearby stream, river, lake or wetland.
+The major purpose of stormwater management is to improve the quality and reduce the quantity of stormwater leaving the site.

 Other goals of stormwater management include protecting our environment; reducing flooding; reducing flow on adjacent properties; supporting healthy streams and rivers; and decreasing damage to transportation and utility infrastructure.